ivotron/popper2-paper/paper.md

 YAML [@ben2009yaml] is a human-readable data-serialization language.
 It is commonly used in writing configuration files and in applications where data is stored or transmitted.
 Due to its simplicity and wide adoption [@yaml_wide_adoption], we chose YAML for defining popper workflows and for specifying the configuration for the execution engine.
-An example of a popper workflow is shown below.
+An example popper workflow is shown in @Lst:wf-example.

 **TODO**:

   * expand listing caption.

-  * make references to it using @Lst:wf-example.

-  * add captions to all listings and reference them as mentioned as above.

 ```{#lst:wf-example .yaml caption="A three-step workflow."}
 steps: